SeduceProject/piseduce_doc/_posts/user_guide/2020-04-20-first-deployments.md

 ---
 layout: post
 title: First Use of the Resource Manager
-subtitle: Deploy an environment on Raspberry Pi
+subtitle: Deploy environments on Raspberry Pi
 category: User Guide
+index: 0
 ---

 To access to the resource manager, users must create an account.
 After signing in, the resource manager page comes up.